heyl18/heyl18.github.io/_pages/cv.md

 - In the course of Introduction to Internet of things, our group (3 students) designed and implemented an acoustic communication system using basic modulate methods such as OOK and FSK.
 We also implemented a high accuracy acoustic ranging system, based on this paper: *BeepBeep: a high accuracy acoustic ranging system using COTS mobile devices*

 **Machine Learning / Artificial Intelligence**
 - In the course of Machine Learning, our group (4 students) reproduced several papers on deep reinforcement learning (DQN, double DQN and Rainbow etc.).
 We used the algorithms proposed in these papers to let the AI learn how to play Atari games.
-Our implementation perfectly reproduced the results of the original experiments.
+Our implementation perfectly reproduced the baseline of the original paper.

 **Software Development**
 - In the course of Software Engineering, our group (4 students) developed a sports meeting management system based on Django, Vue and MySQL.
 The administrators can manage sports events while the athletes can check relevant information through the website.